-Individual internships on campus and off campus provide valuable supervised practical experience.
-No more than three credit hours may be applied to the major without approval of program director.
-Prerequisite: Acceptance as a psychology major or consent.
+Students will apply knowledge and skills in supervised and mentored, individual experience(s) on and/of off campus.
+No more than three credit hours may be applied to the major without approval of program director or department chair.
+Prerequisite: consent.